MinhMPA/minhmpa.github.io/research.md

 Here is my interview with <a href="https://twitter.com/just_shaun">Shaun Hotchkiss</a> on Cosmology Talks about this result:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Tov5KahGEVQ?si=B1wzJ2EoYavb-Avw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-If you are still curious, please see the <a href="https://arxiv.org/abs/2302.01331">arXiv preprint</a> for full details.
+Thi work is published on <a href="https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.131.111001">PRL</a> as an <a href="https://drive.google.com/file/d/1IRPuo9XLeOXeCcimqh63ZLEVlmJye4iP/view?usp=sharing">Editor's Suggestion</a>.
-The published version is now <a href="https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.131.111001">online</a> at Physical Review Letters as an <a href="https://drive.google.com/file/d/1IRPuo9XLeOXeCcimqh63ZLEVlmJye4iP/view?usp=sharing">Editor's Suggestion</a>.
+For open access, please see the <a href="https://arxiv.org/abs/2302.01331">arXiv preprint</a>.

 New Scientist's coverage of our results can be found <a href="https://drive.google.com/file/d/1n8CXz9rjoiPBGgbkAQXByujPVaYo3saO/view?usp=sharing">here</a>.
 The original press release by University of Michigan News is <a href="https://news.umich.edu/the-universe-caught-suppressing-cosmic-structure-growth/">here</a>.